 Volunteering at the Eye and Ear

-For more than 90 years, beginning with a women’s Auxiliary group from the Dandenong Ranges in 1922, volunteers have offered their time, skills and experience in support of the hospital’s work.
+For 100 years, beginning with a women’s Auxiliary group from the Dandenong Ranges in 1922, volunteers have offered their time, skills and experience in support of the hospital’s work.
 Today, our volunteer workforce continues to form a critical component of the work we do.

 Volunteers are an invaluable part of the hospital and our Volunteer program continues to grow and evolve.
 In 2008, the Eye and Ear established its Concierge program, where volunteers provide a warm welcome, guidance and support to patients.
 Since then we have established a number of new roles where volunteers engage directly with patients to improve their experiences at the Eye and Ear.